WebOrigami/docs/src/content/cli/intro4.md

 Carol: HELLO, CAROL.
 ```

-It is easy to transform an entire explorable graph of one type of object into a new graph of a different type of object.
+It is easy to transform an entire async graph of one type of object into a new graph of a different type of object.
 You only need to identify or define a one-to-one transformation function that handles a single object, and ori can apply that as a many-to-many transformation of an entire graph.

 The second argument to `@map/values` is a function.
-Technically, the second argument can be any explorable graph, but for the moment, we'll use a regular JavaScript function.
+Technically, the second argument can be any async graph, but for the moment, we'll use a regular JavaScript function.

 The map example above takes the original greetings graph: